mankle26/Pitfalls-of-time-series-forecasting/README.md

 keeping in mind that others might have reasonable critics and "comments" is always a good advice.

-In that sense:
+In that sense:<br>
-If I am completely mistaken and there is in fact nothing wrong with the analysis I criticised in this sheet, please let me know,
+If I am completely mistaken here and there is in fact nothing wrong with the analysis I criticised in this sheet, please let me know,
 I would love to understand the issue in more detail.